Preprocessor#

 #if defined(MACRO)#ifndefMACROEquivalent to

-#if !defined(MACRO)#elifcondition2 B#endifConvenient way to chain multiple conditions without nesting, equivalent to:
+#if !defined(MACRO)#elifcondition2 B#endifAn alternative form for chaining multiple conditions without nesting, equivalent to:

 #else # if condition2 B # endif #endif

-#elif defined(MACRO)#elifndefMACROAdded in C23 for constistency, equivalent to
+#elif defined(MACRO)#elifndefMACROAdded in C23 for consistency, equivalent to

 #elif !defined(MACRO)